Preserving for future generations

 Participants touring a project that demonstrate the impacts of the work and the benefits for wildlife.

 Without local community and public support our work is not possible.
-Through outreach and education with local school districts, non-profits, and public events we inform our community and visitors about the diversity and beauty of landscapes in the upper Yakima Basin and their role in its protection and management.
-Because of KCT’s unique history and ability to mobilize resources, our organization is able to meet community and resource needs effectively.
+Through outreach and education we inform our community and visitors about the unique landscapes in the upper Yakima Basin.